 In terms of Iran's UNESCO World Heritage status, the country currently ranks 11th in the world with 21 designated UNESCO tourist attractions, boasting more sites than Greece, Turkey, Egypt, Australia and Brazil.
 If this isn't enough, the majority were accepted on the heritage list as recent as 2003.
 So to put this into perspective there are 47 more sites waiting in Iran's tentative UNESCO list.

-Most remarkably, Iran has preserved these impressive cultural sites despite the many tribal, religious and political conflicts throughout history.
-Unfortunately the same cannot be said for other neighboring countries.
+Most remarkably though, Iran has preserved these impressive cultural sites despite many tribal, religious and political conflicts throughout history.
+The heritage sites range from ancient adobe construction to early Christian architecture.

 Demonstrating Iran’s historical protection of Christianity, and more importantly the significance of Iran’s acceptance of cultural interchange, in particular between the Byzantine, Orthodox Christian and Persian culture.

 Built as early as 62 AD, the churches and monasteries include: St Thaddeus Monastery, St Stepanos Monastery, Chapel of Dzordzor.
 The Monastic Ensembles of Iran are all located in the Azerbaijan region, in the north west corner of Iran.

 "Bam and it's Cultural Landscape" is generally regarded as the largest adobe structure in the world, with origins dating back to the Achaemenid period (6th to 4th centuries BC) and earlier remains have also been found.
 So no wornder it's on the UNESCO world heritage list.

 Arg-e Bam is an ancient fortress-city consisting of houses, water supply, stables, bazaar and a citadel (fortified core).
 The city oasis relied on underground irrigation canals, called qanāts, to supply sanitary water.